-A three-manual Robert Morton theatre pipe organ was installed in the 1920’s.
+A 3 manual, 14 ranks Robert Morton theatre pipe organ was installed in the 1920’s.

 It was remodeled for motion pictures and renamed the Broadway Theater in 1927.
 More than 20,000 people attended the grand opening on February 4, 1927.

 It was renamed the Music Box Theatre in 1933.
 The building was destroyed in a spectacular fire on April 30, 1963.
 About 100 people were attending a showing of Alfred Hitchcock’s “The Birds” when the fire broke out.

 While a movie theater, the Broadway/Music Box Theatre attracted big name stars like Ronald Reagan, Lassie, the Barrymores, Al Jolson, and many more.